whoward/docs/markdown/reference/sauce-connect.md

 Sauce Connect is a secure tunneling app which allows you to execute tests securely when testing behind firewalls via a secure connection between Sauce Labs’ client cloud and your environment.

-##  When should I use Sauce Connect?
+##  When Should I Use Sauce Connect?

 You should use Sauce Connect whenever you’re testing an app behind a firewall.
 Sauce Connect is **not** required to execute scripts on Sauce.